BMP

 BYTE aBitmapBits[];

-• The bitmap-file header contains information regarding the type, size, and layout of a DIB file.
-And is defined as aBITMAPFILEHEADER structure.
+• The bitmap file header contains information regarding a DIB file's type, size, and layout.
+And is defined as a BITMAPFILEHEADER structure.

-• BMP files store each pixel of the image independently, thus maintaining the accuracy and quality of the stored image
+• BMP files store each pixel of the image independently, thus maintaining the accuracy and quality of the stored image.

 Limitations of BMP:

-BMP files are not used for transferring images on the Internet or other slow or capacity-limited media since they are very large and are not typically compressed.
-For example an 800x600 image occupies nearly 1.5 megabytes.
-Another disadvantage of bitmap images is that they require higher resolutions and anti-aliasing for a smooth appearance.
+BMP files are not used for transferring images on the Internet or other slow or capacity-limited media since they are large and not typically compressed like JPG or PNG files.
+For example, an 800x600 image occupies nearly 1.5 megabytes.

 Why Choose Remo?